asyed9394/RideSharing_Data_Analysis/README.md

 # PyBer Ride-Sharing Data Analysis

 ## Project Overview
-PyBer is a company which owns a Python based app for ride sharing.
+PyBer is a company which owns a app (built mianly using Python) for ride sharing.
 The objective of the analysis is to analyse ride sharing app data from 2019 to acheive two business goals.
 - Improve access to ride sharing serivces
 - Determine affordability for under-served neighboorhoods